MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension.md

 [!INCLUDE[applies-to-v4](includes/applies-to.md)]

 The Direct Line App Service Extension allows clients to connect directly with the host, where the bot is located.
-This provides workload isolation and, in some cases, improved performance.
+It runs inside the same subscription, App Service, and Azure network as your bot and provides network isolation and, in some cases, improved performance.
+The client application uses [WebSocket protocol](https://tools.ietf.org/html/rfc6455) to communicate with the bot.
 The following picture shows the overall architecture:

 ![Direct line extension architecture](./media/channels/direct-line-extension-architecture.png)

+> NOTE
+> If you want to use the standard Direct Line channel with your bot, refer to [Connect a bot to Direct Line](bot-service-channel-connect-directline.md).

 The direct line app service extension adds a new set of streaming extensions to the Bot Framework protocol, which replace HTTP for exchanging messages with a transport that allows bidirectional requests to be sent over a **persistent WebSocket**.